-Any decision to retract or remove content must be upwardly referred to Australia’s Science Channel’s management team.
-Any decision to issue a formal apology as part of corrective action must be upwardly referred to the Royal Institution of Australia’s (owner of Australia’s Science Channel) Director and General Manager.
+Any decision to retract or remove content must be upwardly referred to The Royal Institution of Australia management team.
+Any decision to issue a formal apology as part of corrective action must be upwardly referred to The Royal Institution of Australia’s CEO.

 The Royal Institution of Australia reserves the right to accept advertising and commercial messaging on its platforms consistent with this Editorial Policy.
 As an independent not-for-profit charitable organisation, The Royal Institution of Australia relies on its commercial activities and government, industry, philanthropic and public funding for its existence and the delivery of services.
 All advertising and commercial messaging will be identified as such for transparency.

 10.1 Editorial Independence in relation to commercial interests

 The Royal Institution of Australia values its editorial independence and the trust relationship with its users.
 Commercial agendas and sponsorship arrangements will not interfere with the editorial choices or the reputability of the science portrayed on The Royal Institution of Australia.